 In 2021, 17% of US consumers paid for items in a store using their smartphone--and that number would be higher if more merchants accepted mobile payments.

 McKinsey reports that, in the US, 28% of US consumers want to pay with their smartphones all the time.
 With mobile payment transaction value representing $182 billion in the US and set to climb even higher, merchants need POS software that’s compatible with mobile devices like smartphones and tablets to start accepting mobile payments.

 But not all POS software is compatible with mobile devices, which makes it difficult to accept mobile payments or process transactions anywhere other than the checkout counter.

 The ability to move your point of purchase around can revolutionize the shopping experience for your customers.
 Here are a few of the things a mobile POS (when POS software is installed on a mobile device) can do:

 Reduce checkout friction and ease pressure on employees

 One of the biggest benefits of mobile POS hardware like the Shopify Retail Kit is that it helps point-of-purchase congestion.
 A mobilized POS lets you process transactions on the spot from anywhere in your store, which also enhances your customer service.

 No one likes waiting in tedious checkout lines.
-According to a recent survey from Forrester, 32% of shoppers would abandon a long line to go elsewhere for a faster checkout experience.
+According to a survey from Forrester, 32% of shoppers would abandon a long line to go elsewhere for a faster checkout experience.